rackerlabs/rackspace-how-to/content/cloud-orchestration/using-swift-signal-resources-to-determine-status-for-cloud-orchestration-user-data-scripts.md

 The stack is marked as a failure if the specified number of signals is not received within the amount of time specified in the `timeout` property, or if a signal other than `SUCCESS` is received.
-A data string and a reason string may be attached to the success or failure notification.
+A data string and a reason string might be attached to the success or failure notification.
 The data string is an attribute that can be displayed as template output.

 #### Add a server resource